Update April 2025: I’ve updated this review with the latest changes and new perks Air France has introduced in late 2024/early 2025.

 After getting seated, you receive the standard amenity kit—earphones (which are annoying as they are big, awkward, and heavy), socks, a face mask, and other necessities.
 The blanket is superb and much larger than the ones you get in Economy, and the pillow is really soft and nice.
 But also, yuck!
 They reuse the sheeting, but hey, we all sleep in hotels, so...

-So, you can evaluate anything about the seating, but this is the most important thing on a plane—the ability to sleep.
-Air France absolutely smashes it.
+That said, even without the doors, Air France still smashes it in the sleep department.
 It’s god-tier sleep.
 I still remind myself of it every night before bed.
 I’ve probably never woken up so well-rested and pain-free in my life.
 So, 10/10 is not enough.

 For those of you who like numbers, their seating is 70 cm wide (27 inches for Americans).